 The right kind of support is important to consider when trying to be there for your loved one.
 While approaches to helping loved ones get care may differ, there is one approach that is never helpful: ignoring the problem or fundamentally assisting the patient to continue in the addiction.

 Addiction is a disease that affects the body and mind and although it may feel right (or even feel supportive) to provide your loved one with extra money to pay bills or to cover for their work or social failures (like calling in sick for them), those are not solutions that will treat the disease or lead to lasting change.
 In fact, those types of support will allow your loved one to prolong alcohol dependence.
 Protecting and providing for your loved one is about getting them help, not about covering up the problem.

-Insist your loved one gets the treatment they need.
+Insist your family member gets the treatment they need

 When someone suffers from the disease of alcohol or drug addiction, they have lost their ability to control their alcohol or drug use.
 To begin the road to recovery, they will need the loving guidance and firm support of family and friends who care enough about them to insist they receive the treatment they need.
 Your support is crucial, first and foremost, because it may be the necessary, initial catalyst for change.
 For many people struggling with alcohol use disorder, the first step toward care is one they are unable or unwilling to make on their own.